Axiomatic Characterization of PageRank: Proof of the main theorem

-In the next lemma, we extend the result from Lemma~\ref{lemma:1-arrow} concerning 1-arrow graphs to $k$-arrow graphs.
-More in detail, we show that the centrality of every sink in $k$-arrow graph equals $a_F \cdot c_F \cdot x/k$, where $x$ is the weight of the source.
-Hence, the centrality $a_F \cdot c_F \cdot x$ of the sink in a 1-arrow graph is split equally among all $k$ sinks.
+In the next lemma, we extend the result from Lemma~\ref{lemma:1-arrow} concerning 1-out stars to $k$-out stars.
+More in detail, we show that the centrality of every sink in $k$-out star equals $a_F \cdot c_F \cdot x/k$, where $x$ is the weight of the source.
+Hence, the centrality $a_F \cdot c_F \cdot x$ of the sink in a 1-out star is split equally among all $k$ sinks.